tyzeron/LethalCompanyMinimap/README.md

     - Hotkey for toggling the Minimap
     - Hotkey for overriding ship controls
     - Hotkey for switching Minimap target
+- Hotkeys can be binded to not only keyboard but also mouse buttons
 - Easily reset specific (or all) configurable settings
 - All settings configurable via a user-friendly in-game GUI
 - All configurable settings saved across sessions
 - Toggle visibility of different Minimap icons
-    - Loots, Enemies, Alived Players, Dead Players, Terminal Codes, and Radar Boosters
+    - Loots, Enemies, Alived Players, Dead Players, Terminal Codes, Radar Boosters, and the Ship Arrow
 - Informs if the mod is outdated and a newer version is available

 ![Minimap GUI](Images/minimap-gui.png)